nestybox/sysbox-ee/docs/distro-compat.md

 above, you must either configure Docker with userns-remap as shown in the next section, or install the Ubuntu desktop or server edition in the VM.

-2) If you have a Ubuntu 18.04 (Bionic Beaver) and want to upgrade the kernel to >= 5.0, we recommend using Ubuntu's [LTS-enablement](https://wiki.ubuntu.com/Kernel/LTSEnablementStack) package to do the upgrade:
+2) If you have a Ubuntu 18.04 (Bionic Beaver), you need to upgrade the kernel to >= 5.0.
+We recommend using Ubuntu's [LTS-enablement](https://wiki.ubuntu.com/Kernel/LTSEnablementStack) package to do the upgrade:

 ```console